Overcoming the challenge of AI

 AI depends on a large, healthy set of data.
 The only way for accurate patterns and insights to be uncovered is for AI algorithms to analyse carefully collected data that reflects reality, otherwise the output will not be reliable.
 It is from that carefully collected data that valid interpretations can be produced.
-For example, to analyse hours of video footage from past games to provide insights on how to train their teams to compete better.
+For example, Football coaches are now adapting AI to analyse hours of video footage from past games to provide insights on how to train their teams to compete better.
 This is only possible with the data collection practice in place.

 In order for businesses to incorporate a similar AI strategy, brands need to first invest in a strong data strategy - data that is captured with intent, consistency and transparency is key.
 Football clubs have a policy of always recording each match, and the process has been for analysts and coaches to spend time watching and taking note of observed patterns and manoeuvres.
 Now, instead of only relying on human eyes diligently reviewing, football clubs have the additional power of AI to help identify patterns that may have previously been missed.

 Data strategy fundamentals